linusjf/RIAY/HOWTO.md

 lintall # lint all the markdown files
 ```

-Everything after the `#` symbol is considered a comment and is ignored by the program.
+Everything after the `#` symbol is a comment and ignored by the program.